Making creative exploration of loop-based structures in music production highly interactive and fun

 All customers who pre-ordered I2C8 have received the beta version. *

-The software is nearly ready.
+nearly ready.
 Detailed information is provided with the download package.
 Tell us about performance issues, app crashes, usability, features, and anything else you'd like to see improved or added.

 Use the comments section on this page or email us to share your feedback and ideas.